How to HIT your market with new products

 - Super heroes-office supply might lead to a pen shaped like the incredible Hulk or Iron Man (again targeting kids …or geeks).

-- Plastic-paper might make you think about a pen that can write on plastic, glass or any other unusual material (instead of paper) or even a product that is complimentary to your existing assortment of pens; a notebook with plastic pages that can be used in the bath or the pool for instance.
+- Plastic-paper might make you think about a pen that can write on plastic, glass or any other unusual material (instead of paper) or even a product that is complementary to your existing assortment of pens; a notebook with plastic pages that can be used in the bath or the pool for instance.

 As you can see, using HIT isn’t very complicated.
 The technique lets you explore many possible combinations in a very short period of time.
 It can lead you to very creative ideas.